Ghaziabad district: History

 Before 1976, the area of Ghaziabad district was categorized as Ghaziabad Tehsil of Meerut district.
 On 14 November 1976, then Chief Minister of Uttar Pradesh N.D.
-Tiwari declared it as a separate district with an area of 2550 sq km.
+Tiwari declared it as a separate district with an area of 2550 km2.

-The district was further reduced in size to 1933 sq km on 6 September 1997 when the Government of Uttar Pradesh carved out the blocks of Dadri and Bisrakh to create Gautam Buddh Nagar district.
+The district was further reduced in size to 1933 km2 on 6 September 1997 when the Government of Uttar Pradesh carved out the blocks of Dadri and Bisrakh to create Gautam Buddh Nagar district.

-In September 2011, the Hapur tehsil was split off (from Ghaziabad district) to form Hapur District by then Chief Minister Mayawati, finally reducing the size of Ghaziabad district to 1273 sq km and the revised population is 33,23,241.
+In September 2011, the Hapur tehsil was split off (from Ghaziabad district) to form Hapur District by then Chief Minister Mayawati, finally reducing the size of Ghaziabad district to 1273 km2 and the revised population is 33,23,241.

 COVID-19 pandemic in Ghaziabad

 The first positive case of COVID-19 was confirmed on 5 March 2020 as a businessman resident of Raj Nagar Extension area of Ghaziabad city who returned from Iran.

-By June 30, Ghaziabad had highest number of active Covid-19 cases in the state.
-As of August 21, it had a total of 7,049 confirmed Covid-19 cases, which included 5,846 patients (82.93%) discharged and 67 dead, apart from 1,136 active cases.
+By June 30, Ghaziabad had highest number of active COVID-19 cases in the state.
+As of August 21, it had a total of 7,049 confirmed COVID-19 cases, which included 5,846 patients (82.93%) discharged and 67 dead, apart from 1,136 active cases.
 It had 338 active containment zones in different parts.